Last Updated: November 9, 2015

 The Midnight Suns Baseball Club is a non-profit organization that provides opportunities for our youth in Juneau to build character and develop life skills while learning how to play America’s favorite past time - baseball.
 We focus on developing fundamental baseball skills, the importance of teamwork, and teach them how dedication, commitment and a strong work ethic can help them accomplish any goals they set for themselves, both on and off the field.

 The Midnight Suns Baseball Club offers a winter skills development program for players from age 8-18.
 The program is from October through March leading right up to the Gastineau Channel Little League and high school baseball seasons.
-MSBC also hosts a winter clinic, including pitching, fielding and hitting, that is conducted by guest coaches with college, minor league and major league baseball experience.
+MSBC offers practices and clinics conducted by guest coaches with college, minor league and major league baseball experience.

 The Midnight Suns Baseball Club is funded through a variety of sources that includes pull-tab gaming revenues, player fees, donations, fundraisers and is partially funded by the citizens of the City and Borough of Juneau through sales tax revenues.